All Episodes

 The police feel offended.

-And feelings that we're all supposed to deal with that right, well, I guess not here.
+And feelings that we're all supposed to deal with that, right?

-We're not disrespecting the police.
+No, we're not disrespecting the police.

 Why would anybody think that?

-Let's play a game Here.
+Let's play a game here.

 Let us assume he really means this.